yhu-010808/Final_Project/README.md

 ## Final Summary

-*"Our project successfully demonstrated that combining Monte Carlo sampling with machine learning significantly accelerates energy prediction.
-By improving our input features and exploring advanced ML techniques, this approach can be extended to complex materials, quantum-level simulations, and biological systems in the future."*
+Our project successfully demonstrated that combining Monte Carlo sampling with machine learning significantly accelerates energy prediction.
+By improving our input features and exploring advanced ML techniques, this approach can be extended to complex materials, quantum-level simulations, and biological systems in the future.